 Core Courses (18-21 units)

 All core courses must be completed for a letter grade.
-Variable-unit classes should be taken for 5 units, for a total of 17 to 20 units depending on the advanced empirical methods and ethics courses chosen.
+Variable-unit classes should be taken for 5 units when available.
+A total of 18- 21 units depending on the advanced empirical methods and ethics courses chosen.